HighguardHistory.jpg

 After establishing themselves in Pharos, the Highborn expanded west into Casinea and north into Bastion.
 The patricians claimed great swathes of land, using the protection they granted to the people who lived in these new frontiers to further cement their position as the rulers of Highguard.
 Wherever they encountered orcs, they drove them from their lands, put them to the sword, or enslaved them.
 Some pressed even further north into what is today Reikos, but there the Highborn encountered a powerful and vicious orc nation, their numbers bolstered by the clans that had been driven from Pharos and Bastion, and northern expansion slowed and eventually stopped.

 In theory the rule of the Patrician Council extended throughout Highguard, but in practice it was concentrated in Pharos - the city where the Council lived and met.
 The further from Pharos you travelled, the less concerned with its machinations and edicts people became.
-Those who least in favour with the Council were often at the forefront of the nation's expansion, as they sought to establish themselves and prosper away from its corrupt rule.
+Those who were least in favour with the Council were often at the forefront of the nation's expansion, as they sought to establish themselves and prosper away from its corrupt rule.
 Two such disgruntled families, the Saravos and Tassata, led expeditions as far from Pharos as they could, establishing the towns that still bear their names, in Sarvos, Mestra, and Regario.

 Later still, amid first stirrings of the political turmoil that would become the Highborn civil war, three influential patrician "sisters" - known today as Riqueza, Erigo, and Guerra - spoke out against the corruption of the age.
 They decided to leave Highguard entirely and gathered their households around them resolving to find a new home.
 In time they, and those who heard their offer of a new life free from the stifling traditions of Highguard, established themselves on the western shores of the Bay of Catazar and founded the Brass Coast.